Rosen Professional Internships

 Internship III – 250 hours of Launching Your Career with verification of employment required.
 The course will include further participation in leadership workshops, the development of critical thinking skills, interpretation of employer feedback (i.e. personality tests, social media presence) and utilization of networking skills (i.e. salary negotiations, benefits, relocation and recruitment) to acquire a position in your chosen field.

 For more information on Rosen Professional Internship courses, please contact an Internship Instructors – Jessica Wickey-Byrd or David Wixted or Gisele Canova for an appointment.
-Offices are located in the Student Services Suite 201.
+Offices are located in the Suite 214, off the hallway to the patio near the computer labs.

 - Please make an appointment to ensure a meeting with an internship advisor.